Wildfire Games @ UCSC

 Enhancing connection with cooperative play.

 Home hardening is most effective when done with neighbors.
 Embers can travel long distances, so even a well-prepared home remains at risk if nearby properties are vulnerable.
-Modeling collaborative efforts shows the importance of creating a shared buffer zone to reduce the overall risk of fire spread.
+My task was to transform a one-player game into a collaborative two-player experience.

 Once we finalized this direction, I mapped out the initial home modification flow, including the inventory and store elements.
-We also decided to boost player collaboration with gift-giving (feature design in progress).
+Players can develop a sense of ownership by creating a pretty house they want to protect from the wildfire season.